JoelHtech/Cybersecurity-Portfolio/README.md

 # CyberSecurity-Portfolio 🕵🏻
-My CyberSecurity portfolio covering write-ups and projects from TryHackMe, HackTheBox, and Python.
+My CyberSecurity portfolio covering write-ups and projects from my own research and development.